 What is Dual Immersion?

 Dual Language Immersion (DLI) Programs integrate speakers of different languages in the same classes.
 All students acquire a second language as they learn grade level content.
-Immersion education has been in existence in the United States for nearly 40 years.
+Immersion education has been in existence in the United States for over 40 years.
 The number of immersion schools has been on the rise with 300 schools nationwide.
 The majority of these programs are Spanish/English.
-DLI is based on the Canadian French-English Immersion Model which has an even longer history.

 - Young children learn a second language more naturally at a young age.